LJN Firewood Logo

 Gather Wood at the Optimal Time of Year

-Unless you want to season deciduous trees, it is best to gather wood in the summer because the warm weather starts drying it out immediately.
+Unless you want to season deciduous wood, it is best to gather wood in the summer because warm weather dries it out immediately.
 This reduces the overall seasoning time.

 Chop Wood for Easier Storage

-We tell customers to chop wood to around 15cm to 20cm in diameter and to somewhere between 40cm and 45cm in length for easier wood and log storage.
+We tell customers to chop wood to around 15cm to 20cm in diameter and to between 40cm and 45cm in length for easier storage of wood and logs.

 Store the Wood Outside

-We recommend using a woodshed with a roof and open sides to allow for maximum air circulation.
+We recommend using a woodshed with a roof and open sides to maximise air circulation.
 It isn’t too difficult to build a suitable shed for temporary storage with a few basic skills.

 Special Sizes of Wood

-Additionally, we can cut and dry special sizes of wood and make these to order, with an approximate lead time of 1 to 3 weeks.
-Please contact us for prices on our special size services in Cranleigh, Guildford, Dorking, Godalming and the surrounding Surrey areas.
+Additionally, we can cut and dry special-sized wood and make it to order, with an approximate lead time of 1 to 3 weeks.
+Please contact us for prices on our special size services in Cranleigh, Guildford, Dorking, Godalming, Horsham and the surrounding Surrey areas.

 Check Wood Moisture Levels Before Burning

 Use a wood moisture test meter to determine the percentage of water contained in logs.
-We stock quality seasoned logs, but we find that kiln-dried logs offer consistency to a higher level.
+We stock quality seasoned logs, but we find that kiln-dried logs offer greater consistency.

 Get In Touch